Logging Service

 ConsoleLoggerService

 This is the default implementation provided, suitable for most Node.js and browser environments.
-It logs messages to the standard console (console.debug
+It logs messages to the standard console (console.debug, console.info, etc.).

 Key Features: